-FAO is honored to support 51 donor-established scholarship funds in sustaining the continued educational pursuits of the region’s students.
+FAO is honored to support over 280 donor-established scholarship funds in sustaining the continued educational pursuits of the region’s students.
 And we take pride in honoring the legacy and story behind each fund.

 To receive information directly in your inbox, sign up for FAO’s e-newsletter, or like us on Facebook for up to the minute news from FAO.
 To learn more about the application process, or how you can help grow scholarship resources for our region’s students, call 740.753.1111.
 For a full list of FAO scholarships and descriptions, as well as additional scholarship opportunities in the region, click here.